 Once again, this is thanks to that all important face-to-face contact.

-So, there's just a few reasons why more and more businesses are choosing to offer video for customer service.
+These video chat KPIs are just a few reasons why more and more businesses are choosing to offer video for customer service.

 Implementing video for your customer service needs is far easier than you might think.